anthonyjoeseph/component-ts/src/dctp/docs/roadmap.md

   - [unsafeInterleaveIO docs](https://hackage.haskell.org/package/base-4.21.0.0/docs/System-IO-Unsafe.html#v:unsafeInterleaveIO)
   - [haskell concurrency model docs](https://hackage.haskell.org/package/base-4.21.0.0/docs/Control-Concurrent.html)

+- investigate `batch:: Hot a -> Cold [a]`

+  - it collects all hot emissions
+    - on "subscribe", it emits everything that had come before it in an array
+  - maybe this can just be some implemented as some kind of reference that's passed around, since everything becomes hot anyway?
+    - or else, does this need to be a primitive?
+  - useful for implementing some version of "hyper-ts" where `headers:: Hot` and `body:: Cold`, so that we never mix emissions of the two

 - prove infinite list equality for ones, oneTwo, and alphaLoop

-- research what a `scheduler` might mean for an rx in haskell
+- investigate what a `scheduler` might mean for an rx in haskell

   - see above
   - a monotonic list scheduler would delay every emission by some constant "d"